Darlene Norris is a long-time pet lover. She has worked as a vet assistant and draws on this experience when she writes her articles.

 Ketoacidosis is a life-threatening condition for a diabetic dog.
 Unfortunately, diabetic ketoacidosis is often the first indication a dog owner has that his pet has canine diabetes.

 What is ketoacidosis?
 During the process of digestion, food is broken down into glucose, which is the fuel used by the body.
 There may be plenty of glucose in the blood, but your dog's body can't use it because no insulin is available.
 Either the pancreas is not producing insulin, or your pet's body can't use the insulin that is present.
 This causes glucose in the blood to rise to dangerously high levels.

 In the meantime, your pet's body is desperate for fuel.
 It responds by breaking down stored fats.
 The problem is that your pet's body isn't meant to run on these fats.
-As the fats are broken down, ketones are produced which cause pH and electrolyte imbalances.
-This is a very dangerous situation, and can cause death very quickly if left untreated.
+As the fats are broken down, ketones are produced which causes pH and electrolyte imbalances.
+This is a very dangerous situation and can cause death very quickly if left untreated.

 Ketoacidosis Symptoms and Treatment